-The Oregon Department of Environmental Quality (DEQ) maintains two GHG inventories: a sector-based inventory and a consumption-based inventory to help the OGWC track progress toward the state's emission reductions goals and to identify important opportunities to further reducing emissions.
+The Oregon Department of Environmental Quality maintains two GHG inventories: a sector-based inventory and a consumption-based inventory to help the OGWC track progress toward the state's emission reductions goals and to identify important opportunities to further reducing emissions.
 The OGWC uses the sector-based inventory to track progress toward the state's GHG goals.
-The sector-based inventory includes "emissions produced in Oregon from transportation, residential, commercial, industrial and agriculture sectors, including electricity produced elsewhere but used in the state."
-DEQ's develops this inventory based on the internationally accepted GHG 2006 accounting protocols from the IPCC used by the Environmental Protection Agency (EPA) to generate the U.S. GHG inventory.
+The sector-based inventory includes "emissions produced in Oregon from transportation, residential, commercial, industrial and agriculture sectors, including electricity produced elsewhere but used in the state."17 DEQ develops this inventory based on the internationally accepted GHG 2006 accounting protocols from the IPCC, which are also used by the U.S. Environmental Protection Agency to generate the U.S. GHG inventory.
 DEQ modifies the methods slightly for application at the sub-jurisdictional level.
-The sector-based inventory is updated annually.
-DEQ strives to provide the most up to date greenhouse gas emissions data to the OGWC and the public.
-DEQ publishes data reported directly to the agency on an annual basis after the data has been thoroughly reviewed.
-However, developing the sector-based inventory requires data integration between Oregon's Greenhouse Gas Reporting Program and the U.S. EPA's most current inventory of modeled estimates.
-EPA's models require extensive updates to different data sets and emission factors and there is often a one to twoyear delay in their inventory updates.
-Recalculation of emissions in past years to account for updated information is a best practice in international greenhouse gas inventory management and allows DEQ to maintain a consistent time series of data.
-It is important to note that for this reason, historic data in the published inventory may vary from version to version of the OGWC Reports.
+18 The sectorbased inventory is updated annually.
+DEQ strives to provide the most up to date greenhouse gas emissions data to the OGWC and the public, and publishes data reported directly to the agency on an annual basis after the data has been thoroughly reviewed.
+However, developing the sector-based inventory requires data integration between Oregon's Greenhouse Gas Reporting Program and the EPA's most current inventory of modeled estimates.
+EPA's models require extensive updates to different data sets and emission factors; as a result, there is often a one to two-year delay in their inventory updates.
+In addition, emissions reported in past years are occasionally recalculated to account for updated information.
+This is considered a best practice in international greenhouse gas inventory management.
+DEQ follows this practice to maintain a consistent time series of data, so historic inventory data may vary from version to version of the OGWC Reports.

-Oregon's sector-based preliminary emissions for 2019 totaled an estimated 64 million metric tons of CO2e(the carbon dioxide equivalent amount of GHG emissions), up slightly from 2018.
-Transportation is Oregon's largest sector of emissions, which have remained relatively stagnant over the last 10 to 30 years (Figure 4; Tables 2).
+Oregon's preliminary sector-based emissions for 2019 totaled an estimated 64 million metric tons of CO2e (the carbon dioxide equivalent amount of GHG emissions), up slightly from 2018.
+Transportation is Oregon's largest sector of emissions, and has remained relatively stagnant over the last 10 to 30 years (Figure 4; Table 2).
 Emissions from the residential and commercial sector have declined since 2010 while industrial and agricultural emissions have remained relatively constant.
-Recently, there have been significant changes in how the EPA models agricultural soil carbon flux, and hence updates to agriculture's "national adjustment factor".
-This factor helps reconcile differences between the methodologies for estimating nitrogen dioxide emissions from agricultural soils in the national inventory of greenhouse gas emissions and the state's inventory tool.
+Recently, there have been significant changes in how the EPA models agricultural soil carbon flux, and hence updates to agriculture's "national adjustment factor."
+This factor helps reconcile differences between the methodologies for estimating nitrogen dioxide emissions from agricultural soils in the national inventory of greenhouse gas emissions and the state's inventory tool.19

-Emissions associated with agriculture do not include emissions or removals associated with carbon sequestration in soils and crops.
-Separating electrical and natural gas use from other residential, commercial, and industrial emissions illustrates the progress being made in decarbonizing the electric sector as well as some reductions in industrial process emissions since the 1990s (Figure 5; Table 3).
+Emissions associated with agriculture in the sector-based inventory do not include emissions or removals associated with carbon sequestration in soils and crops.
+Separating electrical and natural gas use from other residential, commercial, and industrial emissions illustrates progress in decarbonizing the electric sector since 2010 (though emissions from electrical energy generation show an increase in 2019) as well as some reductions in industrial process emissions since the 1990s (Figure 5; Table 3).

 Table 2.
-Oregon emissions by sector: 1990-2019 (in million metric TCO 2 e).
-2019 emissions data are preliminary numbers (Source: DEQ, 2020).
+Oregon Emissions in Million Metric Tons of CO2e by Sector: 1990-2019 (Source: DEQ, 2020)

-4 Sector 1990 1995 2000 ' 05 ' 10 '11 '12 '13 ' 14 ' 15 '16 ' 17 '18 '19 Transportation 21 23 24 25 23 22 22 21 21 23 23 24 24 23 Residential & Commercial 16 20 23 22 24 22 21 22 21 22 20 21 21 22 Industrial 14 17 18 14 12 12 12 12 12 13 12 12 12 12 Agriculture 7 7 6 7 7 7 7 7 7 7 7 7 7 7 Total 58 66 71 68 65 63 61 62 62 64 62 64 64 64
+Sector 1990 1995 2000 2005 2010 2011 2012 2013 2014 2015 2016 2017 2018 2019 Transportation 21 23 24 25 23 22 22 21 21 23 23 24 24 23 Residential & Commercial 16 20 23 22 24 22 21 22 21 22 20 21 21 22 Industrial 14 17 18 14 12 12 12 12 12 13 12 12 12 12 Agriculture 7 7 6 7 7 7 7 7 7 7 7 7 7 7 Totals 58 67 71 68 66 63 62 62 61 65 62 64 64 64